 International schools in China come in different forms and cater to all kinds of students.
 Admission to these schools is competitive and the most popular often have long waiting lists.
 Admission can be a long process involving forms, interviews, placement tests and application fees, and it's often best for parents to start corresponding from their home country.
 One thing that connects all of these schools is the high cost of tuition.
 Costs at some schools rival international university tuition, with fees for senior students approaching 250,000 RMB.
 Expats moving to China should try to negotiate an education allowance into their package if one isn't already included.

 Public schools in China

-As its economy continues to expand and its expat population keeps growing, more foreigners are sending their children to public schools in China.
+As its economy and its expat population continues to grow, more foreigners are sending their children to public schools in China.
 Western families are becoming more comfortable with the idea of permanence in the Far East, and some want their children to become as well assimilated as possible.

 As is often the case, some state schools in China are better than others.
 Overall, the best schools offer a high standard of education and, in many cases, are more competitive and more rigorous than the public options in an expat’s home country.

-Foreigners who do choose this option should be aware that Chinese schools do not have second language programmes.
+Foreigners who choose this option should be aware that Chinese schools don't have second language programmes.
 All lessons and coursework are in Chinese, with few concessions made for foreign students.
 Furthermore, the teaching style tends to centre less around critical thinking and more on teaching by rote.